DouglasOrr/DouglasOrr.github.io/src/2020-03-data-for-machines-2/article.md

 There are a few ways to "have our cake and eat it" here.
 One is to create two modes of running our program - one that generates a machine-readable output, another that generates human-readable output.
 We could also create both outputs at the same time - maybe the program generates human-readable info at the command line, but also a machine-readable data file.
 Or we could build a separate special post-processor or wrapper program that translates machine output into human output - typically this is a relatively simple program that just reformats and presents the data.

-When thinking about code, our advice was "consider your primary audience humans", so our advice now for data design is "usually, consider your primary audience machines".
+When thinking about code, my advice was "consider your primary audience humans", so my advice now for data design is "usually, consider your primary audience machines".
 Clearly an interactive UI should be designed for humans, but usually, most parts of your program will be operated by machines, and their output read by machines - so consider what is easiest for the machine to read.
 Machines are very different to humans - when I say "easy" for a machine to read, I really mean _efficient_, _unambiguous_ and often _portable_.
 For serialised data, standard container formats like JSON, Avro, protocol buffers, XML, etc are a great place to start.

 ## Conclusion: humans write for humans; machines write for machines